ahm3dhany/Broken-Web-Application/README.md

 ### _required steps to reproduce the vulnerability:_

+1. Navigate to "Quotes" page (i.e. http://localhost:8080/quotes).
+And if you prompted for credentials type "user" as the username & "password" as the password.
-1. In the Project folder (i.e. ../broken-web-application) there is a template called "csrf.html", open it on your browser (right click on "csrf.html" and choose "Open").
+2. In the Project folder (i.e. ../broken-web-application) there is a template called "csrf.html", open it on your browser (right click on "csrf.html" and choose "Open").

+  [IMPORTANT: open the "csrf.html" with the same browser you have logged in with]
-2. The page contains a text "Want to win a lot of money with just ONE click!" and a button "Win Money!".. who doesn't want to win money! click on it.
+3. The page contains a text "Want to win a lot of money with just ONE click!" and a button "Win Money!".. who doesn't want to win money! click on it.
-3. Navigate to "Quotes" page (i.e. http://localhost:8080/quotes), you will find that there is a new quote added with ID #99 and	Quote "Inappropriate text contains Profanity".
-So simple the csrf.html manipulated you with inserting a quote against your will.
+4. Navigate to "Quotes" page (i.e. http://localhost:8080/quotes), you will find that there is a new quote added with ID #99 and	Quote "Inappropriate text contains Profanity".
+So simply the csrf.html manipulated you by inserting a quote against your will.

 ### _where the vulnerability came from:_